foreverfl/vscode/docs/datascience/pytorch-support.md

 ![TensorBoard integration with VS Code](images/pytorch-support/tensorboard-integration.png)

-To start a TensorBoard session, open the **Command Palette** (`kb(workbench.action.showCommands)`) and search for the command **Python: Launch TensorBoard**.
+To start a TensorBoard session, open the **Command Palette** (`Ctrl+Shift+P`) and search for the command **Python: Launch TensorBoard**.
 Afterwards, you'll be prompted to select the folder where your TensorBoard log files are located.
 By default, VS Code uses your current working directory and automatically detects your TensorBoard log files within any subdirectories.
 However, you can also specify your own directory.
 VS Code will then open a new tab with TensorBoard and manage its lifecycle as you work.

 You can also use the setting `python.tensorboard.logDirectory` to set a default TensorBoard log directory for your folder/workspace.